-Sure, you could look around and try to spot a hidden camera without a camera detector but would you know what or where to look?
-Obvious places like smoke detectors, outlets, and lights come to mind.
-However, when it comes to this topic, it’s amazing how creative people can get.
+Certainly, one could attempt to visually scour the surroundings in search of a hidden camera without the aid of a detector.
+But would you really know what to look for or where to look?
+The obvious spots like smoke detectors, power outlets, and light fixtures may come to mind.
+Yet, it’s astonishing how inventive individuals can be when it comes to concealing these devices.
 We don’t like taking the risk of hoping we’re not being recorded, which is why we always travel with a hidden camera detector.

 Typically, we stay in at least 50 accommodations per year so we’ve got the process pretty darn pat.
 First off, in high-risk areas such as bedrooms and bathrooms, we look up down, and all around—paying special attention to anything that looks out of the ordinary.